snisarg/snisarg.github.io/_posts/2019-09-02-stay-put-v-jump-ship.markdown

   1. Quit and move
   1. At the new place, understand new processes, frameworks and workflows before you can get productive

-  You want to make sure that there's at least a fair chance that this investment will be worth it; whether it's better pay, able to work at a better place, or the satisfaction from the new role.
+  You want to make sure that there's at least a fair chance that this time investment will be worth it; whether it's better pay, able to work at a better place, or the satisfaction from the new role.

-* Existing context
+* Context

     Longer tenured employees perform significantly better, navigate through problems faster and are more resourceful because they have a significant context built through the time spent at a given place.
 The reasons for this are:

     * Network

-      They know more people, know who's doing what and can cut through the hierarchies or "internal document searches" which are never really up-to-date and get help directly.
+      They can get help faster because the know more people, know who's doing what and can cut through the hierarchies or "internal document searches" which are never really up-to-date.

     * History